Braeger Chevy helped make these videos

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Focus.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Focus for head gasket leakage

-If your brake fluid is a little low, learn how to add some here.
-Ignoring a low level leads to big problems2009 Ford Focus SE 2.0L 4 Cyl.
+If your transmission is running low on fluid, be sure to add some - find out how to do this here!2009 Ford Focus SE 2.0L 4 Cyl.
 Sedan (4 Door)